 Clothes may be fully lined, half lined or partially lined.
 Jackets are mostly fully lined or half lined.
 Pants are usually lined from waist to knees.
 Dresses are lined fully or at the skirt portion

 A proper lining will serve many functions – it will give support and shape to the outer fabric, it will make the outer fabric crease less, prevent sagging and stretching of the outer fabric and thus reduces the strain on the outer fabric , making your clothes last longer.

-Lining gives the garment opaqueness and eliminates the need for other inner garments like petticoats, slips etc. Keeps the probably rough outer fabric from rubbing against your skin and make you comfortable.
-It provides warmth and coziness and adds to the comfort of wearing the garment like in the case of the silky linings inside coats and jackets.
-It may even enhance the colour and look of the outer fabric.
+The lining gives the garment opaqueness and eliminates the need for other inner garments like petticoats, slips, etc. Keeps the probably rough outer fabric from rubbing against your skin and makes you comfortable.
+It provides warmth and coziness and adds to the comfort of wearing the garment, like in the case of the silky linings inside coats and jackets.
+It may even enhance the color and look of the outer fabric.